Kieran Denvir: Career

-At inter-county level, Denvir played football and hurling for the Down minors from 1949-1950.
-He made his first Senior Football Championship appearance for Down in 1953 along side Kevin Mussen, Jarlath Carey, PJ McElroy and George Lavery and was a regular member of the team for much of the following decade.
-As well as representing his native county in football, he also played hurling for Down, captaining the Down hurlers in the 1957 Ulster final.
-Although he played much of his club football outside of Down due to work commitments, he always remained loyal to his native county regularly travelling long distances to represent Down.
+At inter-county level, Kieran Denvir played football and hurling for the Down minors from 1949-1950.
+He made his first Senior Football Championship appearance for Down in 1953 alongside Kevin Mussen, Jarlath Carey, PJ McElroy, and George Lavery and was a member of the team for much of the following decade.
+He was a very talented player who could play in the wing or corner forward positions as well as midfield In addition to representing his native county in football, he also played Senior hurling for Down, captaining the hurlers in the 1957 final of the Ulster Hurling Championship.
+Although he played much of his club football outside of Down due to work commitments, he always remained loyal to his native county regularly traveling long distances to represent Down.

-Following defeat to Derry in the 1958 Ulster final, he won his first Senior football silverware in 1959 when Down claimed the McKenna Cup title, before winning their very first Ulster SFC title.
-Denvir added a Lagan Cup and a National League title to his collection the following year before winning a second successive Ulster medal.
-He won a Senior Football Championship All-Ireland medal in 1960, replacing Joe Lennon at midfield in the second half, when Down beat Kerry in the 1960 All-Ireland final to claim their first All Ireland title.
-A week later he drew the curtain on his intercounty career winning the St Brendan's Cup when Down defeated New York in Croke Park.
+Following defeat to Derry in the 1958 Ulster final, he won his first Senior football silverware in 1959 when Down claimed the McKenna Cup title, before winning their very first Ulster Senior Football Championship title, defeating Cavan 2-16 to 0-7 in Clones.
+Kieran lined out at corner forward on that day.
+Denvir added a Lagan Cup and a National League title to his collection in 1960 before winning a second successive Ulster medal.
+He won a Senior Football Championship All-Ireland medal in 1960, replacing Joe Lennon at midfield in the second half, when Down beat Kerry in the 1960 All-Ireland final to claim their first All-Ireland title.
+The final was played in front of nearly 88,000 spectators, a record attendance at the time which has only been surpassed by the final of 1961.
+Two weeks later he drew the curtain on his intercounty career winning the St Brendan's Cup when Down defeated New York in Croke Park, scoring a goal to help seal victory.
 In early 1961 he stepped away from the county panel due to work commitments.

 Kieran Denvir worked as a Veterinary Surgeon until his retirement in 1995.
 He set up a private practice in Kilkeel County Down, from 1959 until 1973, before joining and working for the Department of Agriculture as a vet until his retirement.
 He married Monica McManamon from Belmullet County Mayo, whom he met when playing football in Ballina.